 No, talking to an adult like this is NOT natural for kids, or for anyone.
 Strong communication skills are learned behaviors, and they are skills every child deserves to have.
 Even very young children can learn, with practice, to communicate more clearly.

 Advocating for your kids can make a big difference in the outcome.
 One mother wrote to her daughter’s middle school principal, “You have not protected my 12-year-old daughter from being harassed at school.
 I have told her that, the next time a boy tries to grab her breast, she can use one of her bully physical self-defense skills to protect herself.
 If you punish her, I’ll fight it all the way to the school board!”

 The next time a boy tried to grab her daughter’s breast, the girl moved away and shouted, “LEAVE ME ALONE!
 I MEAN IT!”
 When the boy kept trying to grab her, she knocked him flat with a heel palm to his solar plexus.
 The boys in her class stopped bothering her, and she did NOT get into trouble.

 Again, we believe that fighting to be should be the last resort.
 Reacting automatically to aggression with aggression, rather than with conscious choices and target denial, can be dangerous.
 Teens and young adults, especially boys, need to know that it takes more courage and is more manly to “not fight” than to fight.
 This knowledge could save their lives, because teens and young men are at greatest risk of violence from competitive attacks by other young men.

 The good news is that the “Everyday Safety” self-protection skills work most of the time and are almost always the safest choice.
-And that, if you need to fight to protect yourself, one strong move stops most attacks.
+And that, if you need to fight to protect yourself, one strong self-defense move stops most attacks.